mampfes/hacs_waste_collection_schedule/doc/ics/limburg_net.md

 ## How to get the configuration arguments

-- Goto <https://www.limburg.net/afvalkalender> and select your location.
+- Go to <https://www.limburg.net/afvalkalender> and select your location.
 - Click on `Download`.
 - Under `Kies formaat`, select `Android/iPhone`.
 - Copy the webcal link.